If you’re interested in a property and plan to purchase it, you should review the abstract of title.

 For example, some states, like Oklahoma and Iowa, are abstract states.

 Before issuing a title insurance policy in these states, a title company will require a full report (the abstract) of every document in the public record dating back to the original grant deed.

 The abstract could easily go back over 200 years and can be incredibly time-consuming to complete (some are 4 inches thick when printed!).

 Alternatively, a typical title report in a non-abstract state may only cover the past 40 years.

 As you may imagine, there is a huge difference in the cost between these two types of reports.

 Be sure to speak with your title company to see what is required in your particular circumstance.

 5. What’s the difference between an abstract of title and a deed?

-A deed is the physical printed document that is supposed to prove legal ownership by the bearer of a piece of property.
+A deed is a document that is supposed to prove legal ownership by the bearer of a piece of property.

 Similarly, an abstract does not guarantee a clean title or make a statement as to its validity.